adrien-prototype/react-native-janus-webrtc/README.md

 My situation so far :

 I can initiate the janus instance and initiate the videoroom plugin, even register a user, but can't get no stream, the createOffer method on the plugin never suceed.
-It doesn't throw an error either so I don't really know what to do next.
+It doesn't throw an error either so I don't really know what to do next, but doesn't show my log in the success callback either.

 Here are the logs from the JS console :